Law enforcement in Canada: Community special constabularies

 A Calgary Transit Peace Officer cruiser parked in downtown Calgary, Alberta.

 In Alberta, Saskatchewan, and Manitoba, municipalities and First Nations are able to raise special constabularies to provide community police services; enforce non-criminal legislation; and assist jurisdictional police in securing crime and incident scenes.
 These agencies are composed of community peace officers (in Alberta), community safety officers (in Saskatchewan), and community/First Nation safety officers (in Manitoba) who are authorized to enforce municipal by-laws and provincial legislation, make arrests and detain members of the public, conduct traffic stops, and, in some cases, conduct investigations into non-emergency criminal offences.
 Officers employed by these agencies are generally unarmed, but may carry firearms to destroy injured animals.

 Because these special constabularies are provincially regulated, the exact duties, powers, and regulations governing their operations vary slightly between each province.
 In Manitoba, for example, community/First Nation safety officers are strictly prohibited from enforcing criminal legislation, while some officers in Saskatchewan and Alberta are empowered to enforce certain Criminal Code violations.

 Other special constable employers

 A sedan used by special constables employed by the Toronto Police Service.

-Although special constables are often employed by special constabularies, they are also be employed by government agencies that require investigators or traffic agents to have some police authority, by police services as part of a tiered police service delivery model, or by civil law enforcement agencies in jurisdictions that do not authorize a specific class of civil law enforcement officer.
+Although special constables are often employed by special constabularies, they are also employed by government agencies that require investigators or traffic agents to have some police authority, by police services as part of a tiered police service delivery model, or by civil law enforcement agencies in jurisdictions that do not authorize a specific class of civil law enforcement officer.
 Special constabularies are differentiated from other types of special constable employers by their proactive, uniformed, and semi-independent role in community safety and delivery of police-style services, as opposed to the limited mandate of reactive law enforcement and investigations of other special constable employers or the integrated role of special constables employed by police services.